Pleasure in Craft. The Germans

 PS

 Basically the Last Legion says what I just told Ashish: Brits, even in pop culture, are getting closer to us Romans: the Excalibur sword that will belong to King Arthur is nothing but Julius Caesar’s sword and Arthur’s father is nothing but Romulus Augustulus, the last emperor of Rome.
-Ok, only silly pop culture, I know, but it corresponds to the feelings of Brit common people: according to them (or to Mass Media industry though they give what people want to buy) the future British Empire derives from Rome. *Enough with the Romans*, Gosh!
+Ok, just pop culture, I know, but it could correspond at present to the feelings of British common people.

 I think the Brits have Europe in them like none of the other people.
 They are at once Norse, German, Roman, Franks, Spaniards or Swiss.
 And it does help when you’re on an island and most of the land wars are kept at bay.
 Lol.
 Yes, there will be none like the British Empire, the hallmark of Europe when it covered 1/4th of the world.